myuusubi/SteamDew/README.md

 #### Why was SteamDew made?

-While taking a break from coding our game, Mewnition, my friends and I would hop on our Stardew Valley farm to play together.
-We experienced lots of issues with the netcode: players teleporting around, cave enemies rubber banding, item drops being unable to be picked up, frequent disconnects, etc.
+While taking a break from coding our game, Mewnition, my friends and I would hop on our Stardew Valley farm to relax.
+We experienced lots of network issues, such
+as: players teleporting around, cave enemies rubber banding, being unable to get items from the ground, frequent disconnects, etc.

 A quick search for the word "disconnect" on the r/StardewValley subreddit showed that this was indeed a pretty common problem for PC players, with some hand-wavy